Disclosure: Hackr.io is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 The waterfall model is a linear sequential model as opposed to the iterative style of Agile.
 There are pros and cons to both, but what is important to know is that the waterfall model does not offer room to change goals midway through the project and that it is not suitable for large-scale projects.

-- The Agile Method outlines an interactive approach for software design
+- The Agile Method outlines an interactive approach to software design

 - This method breaks a large project into smaller sub-tasks.
 This way, you reach the end product faster and in an efficient manner